julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 An additive series, even with a trend, will have roughly the same size peaks and troughs.

-With a multiplicative series, the size of the seasonal effect is proportional to the mean.
+In a multiplicative series, the size of the seasonal effect is proportional to the mean.

 Based on the relatively consistent peaks & troughs of our ice core dataset, we will forego any transformations at this stage and move on to step #2.

 ![plot4](https://github.com/julialintern/julialintern.github.io/raw/master/images/Plot_1.png)

-**#2 Stationarity Check**
+**2) Stationarity Check**

 In order to develop ARIMA, our input must be stationary.
 A stationary time series has no trend, constant variance over time, and 'consistent' wiggliness.